jonasjancarik/protonvpn-cli-community/USAGE.md

 * **Important Notes:**
     * Split Tunneling is **incompatible** with the Kill Switch.
 Enabling Split Tunneling will disable the Kill Switch, and vice versa.
     * Domain name resolution happens *before* connecting.
 If the IP for a domain changes while connected, the split tunneling rule might become ineffective until reconnection.

+### Custom OpenVPN Down Script

+* **Purpose:** Allows advanced users to execute custom commands automatically when the OpenVPN connection managed by this CLI is terminated (either through `protonvpn disconnect` or unexpectedly).
+* **Mechanism:** Before initiating an OpenVPN connection, the CLI checks for the existence of the file `/usr/bin/protonvpn-down.sh`.
+If this specific file exists, the CLI automatically adds the `--script-security 2` and `--down /usr/bin/protonvpn-down.sh` arguments to the `openvpn` command.
+This tells OpenVPN to execute the script upon disconnection.
+* **Usage:** Create an executable script at `/usr/bin/protonvpn-down.sh` containing any cleanup actions you need (e.g., restoring specific firewall rules, logging disconnection).
+Ensure the script has execute permissions (`sudo chmod +x /usr/bin/protonvpn-down.sh`).
+* **Note:** This feature is implicit and not managed via the `protonvpn configure` menu.
+The CLI simply checks for the script's presence at the predefined path.

 ## HTTP API